Jumia Logo

 The font has a clear, flat structure without decorative elements, making it versatile across different media, from mobile screens to advertising banners.
 The simplicity of the lettering ensures easy readability even on small screens, while the combination of strict lines and rounded edges creates a visually pleasing rhythm.

 The company name has African roots and reflects the idea of unity and accessibility for people from different cultures and languages.
-It is memorable and not tied to a specific location, highlighting the brand’s wide reach and operations in various countries.
+It is memorable and not tied to a specific location, highlighting the brand’s broad reach and operations across multiple countries.

 Every detail of the logo underscores the company’s core values: simplicity, convenience, high service standards, and openness to new technologies.
 Together, these elements create the image of a dynamic brand aiming to connect people with the opportunities of the modern world.